DebugPrivilege/InsightEngineering/Kernel Forensics/Section 11: Kernel Callbacks/Registry Filters/Deadlock: Calling CmUnRegisterCallback inside a Registry Callback/README.md

 Bugcheck: 162 (FFFF910142869040, FFFF910145796F70, FFFFFFFF, 0)
 ```

 Let's start with the **`!mex.tl -t`** command to discover threads of interest.
 It examines the state and wait reasons for every thread across all processes, presenting the results as statistics.
-This allows for a quick overview, such as determining how many processes have running, ready, and waiting threads for example.
+This allows for a quick overview, such as determining how many processes have running, ready, and blocked threads for example.

 ```
 0: kd> !mex.tl -t